Topics on this page

 Read the Regulations: Code of Maryland Regulations 13A.08.05.00

-If you provide care for a relative child (for 24 hours a day, seven days a week), there are benefits that you may be eligible to receive.
+If you provide care for a relative child (for 24 hours a day, seven days a week), you may be eligible to receive certain benefits.

 - Food Stamps